DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - numberOfResponse: The number of images to generate (default is 1).
 ///   - user: (Optional) A unique identifier representing your end-user.
 ///   - completion: The completion block called with the result of the request.
 The block receives as Result object containing either the generated image as a String in case of success, or an Error in case of failure.
-ChatGPTAPIManager.shared.generateImage(prompt: "Your prompt") { result in
+OpenAIAPIManager.shared.generateImage(prompt: "Your prompt") { result in
     switch result {
     case .success(let imageURL):
         // Handle the generated image URL